cxbp/SPARK-PUBG-Match-and-Deaths-Analytics/README.md

 We hope to explore more complicated topics in the future on this dataset.
 Such as finding the last circle before ending the game and so on.

 #### Division of labor: which team member was responsible for which part of the project.
+The work is evenly divded among group members.\
 Chuxin Piao: Working on spark.sql and maching learning coding\
 Wanyu Zhong: Working on spark.sql and maching learning coding\
 Xiao Wang: Working on spark.sql and maching learning coding

 #### Takeaways from the course.
-From this course, we have learned how to use spark and rdd techniques.
-Also, we have learned the way to deal with large dataset without using our own computer execution.
+From this course, we have learned how to use spark and rdd techniques to efficiently manipulate lare datasets.
+Also, we have practiced different ways to deal with large dataset without using our own computer execution.
+One of the most meaningful takeways in this course is the importance of considering computation efficiency.
+How to obtain the expected results using less computation power and time?
+When dealing with small datasets, we rarely need to take care of this problem.